alan-turing-institute/repro-catalogue/docs/example.md

 ```

 Note that `engage` requires at least the `--input_data` and `--code` arguments.
 Here they are being provided by our configuration file.
-If you choose not to use a configuration file, you will need to manually input this like such:
+If you choose not to use a configuration file, you will need to manually input this as follows:

 ```
 catalogue engage --input_data ../birthweight-data --code .